tonic-team/synchronisation_scripts/README.md

 The script was only tested in macOS.

-[SSH-INIT-SYNC](./SSH-INIT-SYNC): Run from inside a repository to upload any local changes to GIN using the GIN CLI.
+[INIT-sync](./INIT-sync): Run from inside a repository to upload any local changes to GIN using the GIN-CLI.

 ## master script

 - Double clicking on the file in a file browser should run the script in a terminal.
 If the script succeeds, the terminal closes immediately.
 If there is an error, it will print an error message and wait for the user to press [Enter] or close the window.
-- The script will call an repository initialisation script (tonic v.0.9 is not able to do it all), an submodule initialisation (first time the synchronisation is runned, the submodules need to be downloaded and set), and finally the synchronisation script.
+- The script will call a repository initialisation script (tonic v.0.9 is not able to do it all), a submodule initialisation (first time the synchronisation is runned, the submodules need to be downloaded and set), and finally the synchronisation script.
-- Initialisation is based on git commands and need ssh access.
+- Initialisation is based on `gin git` commands and do not need extra ssh access (gin provides it).

-NB: If you copy a folder that has been initialised on a different computer, you should not need ssh access (for example if you work with a external HD).

 ## synchronisation part